csc-training/intro-to-dl/day2/Exercise_7.md

 You can tweak some of the parameters in the script.
 For example `max_steps` in `TrainingArguments` tells for how many batches it will train.
-It's by default set to `max_steps=5000`, which runs for about 15 minutes on LUMI.
+It's by default set to `max_steps=5000`, which runs for about 15 minutes on Mahti.
 Here are Hugging Face's notes on the many things that can be tried for improving training:
 <https://huggingface.co/docs/transformers/perf_train_gpu_one>